awslabs/benchmark-ai/descriptor/README.md

 # Descriptor file

 A descriptor file defines a benchmark job.
 This directory contains a template descriptor including explanatory comments on all fields.
+The descriptor is written in [TOML](https://github.com/toml-lang/toml).

 The file is divided in the four following sections: